AFP Service Codes

-The 2013 AFP Services Codes© include 247 new codes for banking services that have become more widely adopted in recent years in addition to revisions to over 443 codes to reflect changes since the 2008 edition.
+The 2020 AFP Services Codes© include 367 new codes for banking services that have become more widely adopted in recent years in addition to revisions to over 653 codes to reflect changes since the 2013 edition.
+Two new areas of code families are Integrated Funds Transfer Services and Trade Finance Services.
 In addition to new and modified codes, AFP has identified a number of outdated codes for services that banks no longer offer; in these cases, we refer users to a more appropriate code.
 This edition is produced as part of AFP's continuing commitment to promote standardization in treasury practices and banking reporting.

 - Enable resource-constrained treasury staff to produce actionable analyses in minimal time.

 - Help treasury managers track the increasing number of services they receive from banks.

 - Guide cost-sensitive treasury managers in receiving value for price in their banking services.

 - Organize, rationalize and automate a complex, tedious chore.

 In today's increasingly complex treasury management environment, businesses and banks have concluded that using AFP Service Codes© in bank reporting provides value to both parties.
 The 2020 AFP Service Codes are available by subscription and are available to AFP members at a discounted price.